dunnadan/dunnadan/README.md

 ### About me
 - 🔭 I’m currently working on my Master's dissertation: Formalization of Deep Learning techniques with the Why3 proof platform
 - 🌱 I’m currently learning about Neural Networks and the ins and outs of formally verifying them, as it is the focus of my dissertation.
-- ⚡ Interested in Machine Learning, Formal methods, Philosophy, Physics, just to name a few, and always interested in learning more!

 ---
 ![dunnadan's github stats](https://github-readme-stats.vercel.app/api?username=dunnadan&count_private=true&show_icons=true&theme=blue-green)